Middle school: United States

-In the United States, elementary school often includes kindergarten to fourth, fifth, or sixth grade; less commonly, some elementary schools extend as far as 8th grade.
-Middle schools and junior high schools are schools that span varying combinations of grades 5 to 8 (sometimes 9), such as 5-6, 5-7, 5–8, 6-7, 6–8 (most commonly), 7-8, and sometimes 7–9.
-Historically, local public control (and private alternatives) over education has allowed for some variation in the organization of schools.
-Basic subjects are taught and pupils often remain in one or two classrooms throughout the school day, except for physical education, library, music, art, and computer classes.
-In 2003, there were about 3.6 million children in each grade in the United States.
-In some parts of the US, students cycle through classrooms throughout the day for different core subjects even at the middle and junior-high grades.

-The range defined by either is often based on demographic factors, such as an increase or decrease in the relative numbers of younger or older students, with the aim of maintaining stable school populations.
-At this time, pupils are given more independence, moving to different classrooms for different subjects, which includes math, social studies, science, English language arts, and also sometimes the choice to start learning a new language.
-Also, pupils are able to choose some of their class subjects (electives).
-Usually, starting in sixth grade, grades become part of a pupil's official transcript.
+In the United States, middle schools are educational institutions for students between the ages of 11 and 14 years and comprise grades six to eight with some including grade five.
+Junior high schools are educational institutions for students between the ages of 12 and 15 years and comprise grades seven to nine.
+However, some junior high schools and middle schools have established models for grades seven and eight.

 The junior high school concept was introduced in 1909, in Columbus, Ohio.
 Junior high schools were created for "bridging the gap between the elementary and the high school", an emphasis credited to Charles W. Eliot.
-In the late 19th century and early 20th century, most American elementary schools had grades 1 through 8, and this organization still exists, where some concepts of middle school organization have been adapted to the intermediate grades.
+In the late 19th century and early 20th century, most American elementary schools had grades 1 through 8 (and 8 or earlier was often the last year of school for many students, who then went to work), and this organization still exists, where some concepts of middle school organization have been adapted to the intermediate grades.
 As time passed, the junior high school concept increased quickly as new school districts proliferated, or systems modernized buildings and curricula.
 This expansion continued through the 1960s.
 Jon Wiles, author of Developing Successful K–8 Schools: A Principal's Guide, said that "a major problem" for the original model was "the inclusion of the ninth grade", because of the lack of instructional flexibility, due to the requirement of having to earn high school credits in the ninth grade and that "the fully adolescent ninth grader in junior high school did not seem to belong with the students experiencing the onset of puberty".